 In 1895, the facility was sold to a local operator called the Omaha Water Works.
 The company contracted with several others to provide ice and distribute it throughout the region.

-In 1912, the Florence Water Works and its Minne Lusa Station were acquired by the City of Omaha and operate by the Metropolitan Utilities District (MUD).
+In 1912, the Florence Water Works and its Minne Lusa Station were acquired by the City of Omaha and operated by the Metropolitan Utilities District (MUD).

 Missouri River Intakes